-Earlier this month, Silicon Valley Bank imploded in what was the second biggest bank failure in U.S. history.
+You may remember that early last year, Silicon Valley Bank imploded in the second biggest bank failure in U.S. history.
 During the course of 10 hours, SVB customers withdrew $42 billion from their accounts in what is now known as the largest bank run in history.

 This collapse came after a quiet period (the last bank failure occurred in late 2020 during the pandemic), but its effects were anything but quiet.